Latest Lion Aid News

 Also, while the article points out that increasing rarity will lead to higher prices (very simple economics), it does not necessarily follow that there will therefore be an increasing demand.
 Higher prices could actually lead to a lessening demand as potential clients are simply priced out of what they can afford.
 Or maybe they could be prevented by legislation to continue hunting increasingly rare species.
 Or, since we are now in 2010, perhaps persuaded that further offtake is no longer ethical?

 What LionAid would recommend is that once a species becomes rare, no amount of money should convince source countries to allow further hunting.
 No matter the rarity, danger, or charismatic value, just stop the hunting offtake that has contributed to the decline in the first place.
 An increasingly rare species cannot continue to be sustainably hunted.
-In the mean time, increase the prices to a level that most hunters cannot afford.
-The increased profits do not flow to the hunting operators, but benefit the communities and the conservation efforts to reverse the declines.

 We will continue these thoughts in another blog….
 Stay tuned!